Uranium mining in Namibia: Langer Heinrich

 When it opened in 2006, the Langer Heinrich mine was the first conventional uranium mine to be opened in the world in two decades.

 Langer Heinrich is now considered to have the greatest potential in the country, and saw a 59% increase to 1225 tons of uranium oxide in 2009, compared with 771 tons in 2008.
 This mine is under care and maintenance since 2018, awaiting higher uranium prices.

 Husab

 Swakop Uranium operate the Husab mine which is expected to be the second largest uranium mine in the world.
 Another deposit, the Ida Dome mine, is part of this project.

 Trekkopje

 The Paris-based multinational corporation Areva Group developed the Trekkopje Mine, but have decided to mothball the project.
 It is located 70 km of Swakopmund.
 In 2009, operations were estimated to produce about 100,000 metric tons per day of ore and about 3,000 tons a year of yellowcake.
 The company has built a desalination plant which is expected to be operating until around 2024.

 Advanced projects

 Tumas

 Australian-listed company Deep Yellow Limited is currently undertaking a definite feasibility study on the Tumas paleochannel uranium system and is expected to reach its advanced stage at the beginning of 2023.
-The tumas project has a total reserve of 122.6Mlb U3O8 at 232ppm.
+The Tumas project has a total reserve of 122.6 Mlb U3O8 at 232 ppm.
+In April 2025, Deep Yellow decided to defer the construction of the full-scale process plant until the uranium price improved, though early infrastructure development would continue.